thelegumeduprix/twitch-polls/README.md

 ## Configuration

-You can edit the `useIcons` to be false if you prefer not have icons shown for winners and tie-break winners:
+You can edit the `useIcons` to be `false` in the `index.html` file if you prefer not have icons shown for winners and tie-break winners:

 ```
 window.config = {